Domino-Blockchain/domichain/docs/src/getstarted/local.md

 ---
 title: "Local Development Quickstart"
-description: "This quickstart guide will demonstrate how to quickly install and setup your local Solana development environment."
+description: "This quickstart guide will demonstrate how to quickly install and setup your local Domichain development environment."
 keywords:
   - rust
   - cargo